navrajkalsi/forexpy/README.md

 ## Usage

+In `Windows`, use the new **Windows Terminal**, preferably in Administrator mode.
+**DO NOT USE STRAIGHT COMMAND PROMPT or POWERSHELL!** [Click for more details.](#windows-issue)

+In `Linux` this tool requires root access (because of usage of keyboard library).
+Therefore, run the terminal as root OR run the command as __sudo__.
+**USE 'sudo -E' TO PRESERVE ENVIRONMENT VARIABLES**.
+Not doing so may lead to 'Module Not Found' Error.

 After Installation is complete, ForexPy can be used in the following ways:

-* __With Arguments__: If you know the <a href="https://en.wikipedia.org/wiki/ISO_4217">ISO Alpha 3 Codes</a> of the currencies you want to convert, simply use the following command and pass the currency codes as arguments.
+* __With Arguments__ (No root privileges required): If you know the <a href="https://en.wikipedia.org/wiki/ISO_4217">ISO Alpha 3 Codes</a> of the currencies you want to convert, simply use the following command and pass the currency codes as arguments.
 The below example uses 'CAD' and 'INR'.

 | Flag | Flag Description|
 |:----:|:---------------:|